-Strong pain medications, called opiates or narcotics, are usually not the answer for pain from a TBI.
-These pain medications can have unpredictable effects on your brain.
-In fact, these medications can make some TBI problems worse, like slowed thinking, memory loss, substance abuse, fatigue, and depression.
+Strong pain medicines, called opiates or narcotics, are usually not the answer for pain from a TBI.
+These pain medicines can have unpredictable effects on your brain.
+In fact, they can make some TBI problems worse, like slowed thinking, memory loss, substance abuse, fatigue, and depression.

-That's why the first choice for pain medicine is what's called a nonnarcotic medication.
-Examples include muscle relaxants, numbing medications applied to the skin, and over-the-counter pain relievers, like Tylenol or Advil.
+The first choice for pain medicine is what's called a nonnarcotic medicine.
+Examples include muscle relaxants, numbing medicines applied to the skin, and over-the-counter pain relievers, like acetaminophen or ibuprofen.